 Our students in Year 7 are invited to participate in preparing for the celebration of Confirmation.
 The emphasis on this Sacrament is on Christian service and witness with students actively engaged in learning within the local and diocesan church.
-Students have the opportunity to interact with Bishop Greg O’Kelly and to proclaim their commitment to their faith and a renewal of baptismal promises.
+Students have the opportunity to interact with the Bishop and to proclaim their commitment to their faith and a renewal of baptismal promises.

-No students are excluded as the topics covered encompass the well being of self and others and therefore assist all students in developing pastorally, regardless of their religious affiliation.
+No students are excluded as the topics covered encompass the wellbeing of self and others and therefore assist all students in developing pastorally, regardless of their religious affiliation.

 Students who are not in Years 3, 4 or 7 who would like to prepare for Sacraments are advised to contact the St Mark's Presbytery on 8632 3977 for further details.